-One of the biggest obstacles to watch out for as a beginning blogger is worrying about what every other blogger on the block is doing.
+One of the biggest obstacles to watch out for as a new mom blogger is worrying about what every other blogger on the block is doing.

 You’re feeling pretty good about your progress then you notice that another blogger who launched two weeks ago already has 1,000 followers on Instagram.
 Meanwhile, you’ve got 30.

-Or you read a blog post about a blogger who grew their Pinterest account to 1 million views in a month, while you’re struggling to crack 10,000 views.
+Or you read a blog post about a blogger who grew their page views to a gazillion views in a month, while you’re struggling to crack 100.

 Listen up: you’re guaranteed to make mistakes as a beginning blogger.

 Mistakes are great, though, because every time you make one as a beginning blogger you learn something.
-The more you learn, the more you grow as a blogger.
+The more you learn from mistakes, the more you grow as a blogger.

 It’s hard feeling like you’re creating something that’s awesome and no one appreciates it or notices it.